cortesi/colornames/README.md

 # colornames

-This crate does one thing only: it provides an enum of colors names.
-Variants can be constructed from a name string, and converted to the matching RGB values.
+This crate does one thing only: it provides an enum of color names.
+Color variants can be constructed by name, and converted to the matching RGB values.

 Name matching is case and whitespace insensitive.